 - 1. Set the mode selector dial to the desired position. - 2.
-Set the air intake selector to the ⇔ position. - 3.
+Set the air intake selector to the outside air mode. - 3.
 Set the temperature control dial to the desired position. - 4.
 Set the fan control dial to the desired speed. - 5.
 Turn on the air conditioner by pressing the A/C switch.